pohyeewpy/CSCI323-Assignment/README.md

-# Sentimental Analysis with Naive Bayes (CSCI323-Assignment)
+# ReviewLens: A Comparative Study of Naïve Bayes, Logistic Regression and Linear SVM for TF-IDF Sentiment Analysis of Singapore Restaurant Reviews (CSCI323-Assignment)
 Group FT26 - Proj14

 This is a group project for CSCI323, a local web app that analyzes restaurant reviews using a trained Linear SVM sentiment model.